 Oct.
 2016 – present — Postdoctoral Research Associate, The University of Cambridge, UK

-- Researcher co-investigator on CRUK Multidisciplinary Project Award entitled “Multidimensional Molecular Imaging for Early Cancer Diagnosis” to develop a holographic endoscopic.
+- Named researcher on CRUK Multidisciplinary Project Award entitled “Multidimensional Molecular Imaging for Early Cancer Diagnosis” to develop and test holographic optical fibre endoscope.

 - Collaboration between Engineering, Physics, CRUK Cambridge Institute and MRC Cancer Unit.

 - Spun out from project I initiated as a Research Fellow.

 Oct.
 2013 – Sep.
 2016 — Henslow Research Fellow, The University of Cambridge, UK